 Using reusable shopping bags is a fantastic way to make your trip to the grocery store or pharmacy more sustainable and eco-friendly.
 Since many states across the country have banned plastic bags, more and more people are stocking up on reusable alternatives.
 But with so many different shapes and sizes of reusable bags, what's the best way to store them?
-Professional organizer Stefanie Jones of The Realist Organizer prefers using clear storage bins at home to stash her reusable shopping bags.
+Professional organizer Stefanie Jones of The Realistic Organizer prefers using clear storage bins at home to stash her reusable shopping bags.
 In addition to keeping all of your bags in one place, this method also helps to eliminate unnecessary clutter.
 "Storing bags in bins can help ensure you only keep what you have space for.
 If your bin starts to overflow, it's time to pare down your supply," says Jones.

 How to Organize Reusable Shopping Bags at Home

 For storing bags at home, Jones recommends placing them in multi-purpose bins (from $2.99, thecontainerstore.com).
 Choose a variety of sizes of bins based on how many bags you have—and the shape of the bags—for efficient storage.
 Jones also likes that these containers help keep the home neat and tidy.
 "The sides are high so it helps prevent bags from spilling out everywhere, and they're translucent, making it easy to find exactly what you're looking for," she says.

 How to Organize Reusable Shopping Bags in Your Car